mkristian/jbundler/Readme.md

 ## limitations ##

-the current implementation is proof of concept. for example the embedding of maven is kind of crude and the local maven repository needs to be under $HOME/.m2/repository, etc
+the current implementation is proof of concept. for example the local maven repository needs to be under $HOME/.m2/repository, etc

-the **Mvnfile.lock** gets generated but is not used to prepare the classpath file.
+update of single artifacts is not possible.

+there are no specs in place (yet) so expect a few more bugs ;-)

+since the version resolution happens in two steps - first the gems then the jars/poms - it is possible in case of failure of the second one there could be another set of versions for the gems which would then succeed the jars/poms resolution.

 ## jar/pom dependencies ##

+dependencies can be declared either in **Mvnfile**

+    jar 'org.slf4j:slf4j-simple', '> 1.6.2', '< 1.7.0'
+    jar 'org.sonatype.aether:aether-api', '1.13'

-these dependencies can be used either in **Mvnfile** or inside the gemspec through the requirements (see also the example directory of this project):
+or inside the gemspec through the requirements (see also the example directory of this project):

     Gem::Specification.new do |s|
       s.name = 'gem_with_jar'